frontendparham/Omnifood-Project/README.md

 With HTML, CSS and JAVASCRIPT (JQuery) for animations

+⚪ INSTRUCTION:
+       Just Download The Whole Code File (Via Download ZIP) then Open INDEX.HTML in Browser (Recommend: Chrome)

-You can see the preview of Project in image_of_project File.
+🟢 Also you can see the preview of Project in image_of_project File.

 Parham Tavakolian